 The Witch’s Trinity by Erika Mailman is the first novel I read on my holiday in Brighton.
-I got my copy at the Boekenfestijn more than a year ago (My TBR pile is HUGE).
+I got my copy at the Boekenfestijn more than a year ago.
 This novel has 310 pages.

 “Germany, 1507.
 In a time when famine is rife and panic spreading, people resort to desperate measures in order to survive.